AlgoMaster Logo

 Intuition

-The most natural first attempt is to figure out how to keep the queue in "stack order" at all times.
-If the front of the queue always holds the most recently pushed element, then pop and top become trivial -- just read from the front.
+Keep the queue in stack order at all times.
+If the front of the queue always holds the most recently pushed element, then pop and top reduce to reading the front.

-To achieve this, we use two queues.
-When we push a new element, we put it into the empty secondary queue first, and then move everything from the main queue into the secondary queue, one by one.
+To maintain that, we use two queues.
+When we push a new element, we put it into the empty secondary queue first, then move everything from the main queue behind it, one element at a time.
 This places the new element at the front, with all older elements lined up behind it in reverse order.
-Then we swap the two queues so the secondary becomes the main.
+We then swap the two queues so the secondary becomes the main.

-The trade-off is clear: every push costs O(n) because we move all existing elements, but pop and top are O(1) since the answer is always sitting at the front.
+The trade-off: every push costs O(n) because we move all existing elements, but pop and top are O(1) since the answer is always at the front.

 Algorithm